Middle Harbor Shoreline Park: History

 The section adjacent to the Port of Oakland, which includes Port View Park, was originally part of the Oakland Long Wharf or Oakland Pier−Mole, which was the massive western terminus of the Southern Pacific Railroad into San Francisco Bay.
 The interlocking tower from the railroad's pier has been moved and partially restored as a small commemorative museum.
 The mast of the USS Oakland is displayed at the entrance of the park.

+Additionally, parts of the park used to be the Western Pacific Mole, a former railroad station/ferry pier of the Western Pacific Railroad.
+Before the WP transferred its operations to the Oakland Long Wharf, passengers can transfer from WP trains to ferries to San Francisco.
+The Mole was demolished in 1940, and its land is now part of the MHSP.

 A 38 acre area was redeveloped for the park from 2002 to 2004.
 Redevelopment of the land included restoration of beaches and creation of a lagoon.
 The park was opened to the public on September 18, 2004.